Skip to Content

 Fact Sheet (Download PDF)

-Description: Mid-shore wrack easily recognised by its paired bladders occurring on either side of a prominent midrib.
-The frond is generally not strongly spiralled and the receptacles do not have a sterile rim (Fucus spiralis and F. guiryi), and the frond does not have a serrated margin (Fucus serratus).
+Description: Olive-green to yellow-brown, mid-shore wrack easily recognised normally by its paired bladders occurring on either side of a prominent midrib.
+The frond is generally not strongly spiralled and the receptacles do not have a sterile rim (see Fucus spiralis and F. macroguiryi), and the frond does not have a serrated margin (Fucus serratus).
 Fucus vesiculosus is attached by a small, strongly attached disc which gives rise to a short stipe.
-The reproductive receptacles are swollen area at the tips of fronds that have many flask-shaped cavities called conceptacles.
-These house the male and female reproductive structures known as antheridia (borne on antheridiophores) and oogonia (containing 8 eggs), respectively.
+The reproductive receptacles are swollen area at the tips of fronds that have many flask-shaped cavities called conceptacle, which house the male and female reproductive structures known as antheridia (borne on antheridiophores) and stalked oogonia (containing 8 eggs), respectively.
 The eggs and sperm are liberated onto the surface of the receptacles and a pheromone (sex-attracting substance) is released by the eggs that attracts the sperm.
 Fertilization results in a zygote that forms a new Fucus adult.
+Should not be confused with Ascophyllum nodosum, which has bladders singly on the frond.
+This is the most morphologically diverse of the fucoid species, with individualvarying greatly in size and shape.
+For example, plants can reach up to 1 m on sheltered shores with many pairs of bladders while at the other extreme on exposed shores, plants rarely exceed 20 cm and may have no bladders (below).

-Usage: Fucus vesiculosus is used in cosmetic preparations and in thalassotherapy.
+Usage: Fucus vesiculosus is widely used in cosmetic preparations and in thalassotherapy.

 More information on Fucus